freifunk-gluon/gluon/docs/dev/debugging.rst

 Obtaining Stacktraces
 .....................

-On many targets stacktraces can be read from the following location after reboot: ::
+On many targets stack traces can be read from the following location after reboot: ::

   /sys/kernel/debug/crashlog